Meet the Staff

 Coming from Boulder, Colorado Sister spent most of her life outside skiing, horseback riding and hiking in the woods.
 Before becoming a sister, she worked as a registered nurse for the Little Sisters of the Poor in Denver, Colorado.
 She experienced the great joy of meeting the Dominican Sisters of Nashville, TN and has served as a nurse in her community.
 She has taught in a variety of schools across the country, received a master’s degree in Catholic Studies from the University of Saint Thomas in Saint Paul, MN and became a registered nurse at the College of Saint Scholastica in Duluth, MN.

 As a Campus Minister, Sister loves seeing God’s grace at work in the lives of many students.
 Whether it is asking questions about what leads to a happy life or guiding students as they discover hidden talents, Sister’s main role in Campus Ministry is helping students grow in friendship with Jesus Christ.
-She oversees four programs, Youth Education, Frassati Rosary, Multicultural Outreach, and the Women’s Study Group.
+She oversees four programs, Youth Education, Frassati Rosary, PC for Life, and the Women’s Study Group.
 A highlight of the year is the Women’s Wilderness Retreat where students experience two nights of camping in the New Hampshire woods, Mass on the mountain and animated conversations around the campfire.
-Sister also works with the Dominican Fathers in the RCIA program teaching a weekly class for students wanting to enter the Catholic church and receive the sacraments.
+Sister also works with the Dominican Fathers in the RCIA program teaching a weekly class for students wanting to enter the Catholic Church and receive the sacraments.

 Campus Minister – Retreats Director